Dream Kitchen Designs

 The range hood, in an unexpected pewter glaze, draws the eye for a bold focal point.
 "What makes it work is that everything else is very monochromatic," says kitchen designer Mary Kathryn Timoney.
 "The backsplash is white; the island is off-white; the counters are all the same color.
 There's a beautiful focal point, but there are also places for the eye to rest."

 A wide doorway next to the range wall opens into a formal dining room.
 The wall of glass, framed in Belgian mahogany, brings in light and provides a gateway to the outdoors.
-Including the wall of glass meant losing an enormous amount of storage space -- much of which the island makes up for -- but it allows the kitchen to be light and airy and more like the living space the homeowners desired.
+Including the wall of glass meant losing an enormous amount of storage space—much of which the island makes up for—but it allows the kitchen to be light and airy and more like the living space the homeowners desired.

 A pot filler above the range is a convenient addition to the cooking space along the back wall.
 It eliminates the need to carry a heavy pot filled with water from the sink to the cooktop.
 On the limited wall space for a backsplash, creative license was taken to bring an extra flourish to the kitchen.
 A pattern of interlocking ovals and circles serves as a backdrop to the sleek stainless-steel range.

 Paired with lighter gray walls and white millwork, the furniturelike cabinetry is formal yet unfussy.
 The left side houses the fridge; the right side, the microwave and coffeemaker.
-Chairs are covered in mohair, which is textural and warm but surprisingly durable.
+Chairs are covered in mohair, which is textural and warm and surprisingly durable.